patrickbucher/factorizer/article/article.md

 }
 ```

-From ~2.4 to 0.6 seconds, which is roughly a fourfold improvement—which is no
+From ~2.4 to ~0.64 seconds, which is roughly a fourfold improvement—no surprise
-surprise on a computer with four CPU cores.
+on a computer with four CPU cores.

 # Client/Server Implementation